alcatraz47/tad/README.md

     - pre-processing;
     - post processing:
     - Topic Modelling: LDA, seeded LDA
+    - Word2Vec and other static embedding
+    - RNN, LSTM, and Seq2Seq
+    - Attention and Transformers
 ```
 Python Version: 3.7.16

 Scikit-learn versions that are supported: 0.20 to 0.24 and 1.0, 1.0.1, and 1.0.2

 To install the packages: